 A light shell

 Therefore a thick shell would not prove effective for such a large marine animal as Archelon ischyros.
 A thin and light shell would also diminish the average body density, which would make the turtle’s drowning extremely hard.
-A relatively light shell would also help saving lots of energy during a long distance ocean journey.
+A relatively light shell would also help save lots of energy during a long-distance ocean journey.
 The turtle would not have to use up many precious calories to maintain a heavy ‘household’.

 There were more large animals in the Late Cretaceous waters, such as large mosasaurs e.g. tylosaur and maybe the giant Cretoxyrhina sharks (luckily for the turtle, the megalodon did not swim in the seas yet at that time, but if it would, it could consider our turtle as an afternoon snack).

 The turtle body structure shows that it was rather vulnerable to attacks of larger carnivores – it seems that biting off its flipper would be quite easy.
 However, the shell of this large reptile could prevent being swallowed or chewed whole.
 The bottom of the shell, called the plastron, seems to have been reinforced with 4 star-shaped plates.
 They could provide defense from attacks from below.

 - Body length: about 4 meters (13.1 ft)

 - Width from flipper to flipper: up to 4.9 meters (16 ft)

 - Dating: about 80 – 66 million years ago, Cretaceous period, ages: Campanian – Maastrichtian